Search for patient records

 To search for patient records, you first need to identify organizations that have seen your patient.
 Then you can request patient documents from each of those organizations.

-If you want to know where you can get patient records from, explore a list of active Carequality participants with this search tool.
+If you want to know where you can get patient records from, explore a list of active Carequality participants.

-You can also check out the Carequality test patient data for context on the code examples we provide.
+You can also check out test patient data for context on the code examples we provide or for your own testing.

 You have two options for finding a patient’s record:

-1. Search for a patient using Access's record locator service: If you don’t know where the patient is located or if the patient may exist in multiple locations, Access can provide a list of possibilities.
-This is the most common option since it allows you to identify all of the organizations where a patient’s record may exist.
+1. Perform a broad patient search: If you don’t know where the patient is located or if the patient exists in multiple locations, Redox can provide a list of possibilities with our record locator service.
+This type of search is supported with the Redox Data Model API.
+It's the most common option since it allows you to identify all of the organizations where a patient’s record may exist.

-2. Search for a patient with your own location search: If you have a static list of locations you wish to search or know exactly which organizations have records for the patient, you can search those specific organizations or locations directly.
-Keep in mind that this means you can only search one organization at a time.
-You can perform this type of search with either the Redox Data Model API or the FHIR® API.
+1. If you have a static list of locations you wish to search or know exactly which organizations have records for the patient, you can search those specific organizations or locations directly.
+For this option, you must already know the facility code(s).
+Also, keep in mind that you can only search one organization at a time.

 Regardless of the patient search option you use, each query contains required metadata fields that identify the requesting user and their organization, specify the purpose of use, and direct the request to the target organization.
 These fields exist within the Meta section of the query.